 Archdiocesan Commission for the Pastoral Care of Migrants and Itinerant People (ACMI)

-The ACMI (thank goodness this one has an acronym) has courses open to any nationality and prices start from just $90 for 10 lessons.
-FDWs can try out fun courses including baking, computers, hairdressing, caregiving, everyday practical English, small business enterprise classes and even guitar lessons.
-This centre is popular, so advice is to book up as early as possible.
+The ACMI (thank goodness this one has an acronym) has courses open to any nationality and prices start from just $100 for 10 lessons.
+FDWs can try out fun courses related to baking, computers, hairdressing, caregiving, speaking everyday English, small business enterprise classes and even guitar lessons.
+This centre is popular and enrolment happens twice yearly so we advise you to book as early as possible.

 Humanitarian Organisation for Migration Economics (HOME)

 The HOME Academy was set up in order to provide training and support to domestic workers of all nationalities.
-Weekly Sunday classes offer programmes in English, Mandarin, computer skills, cooking, dressmaking and financial education.
-Your helper will love the HOMEly feeling of the place and is sure to pick up not only new skills, but new friends too.
+Weekly Sunday classes offer programs in English, Mandarin, computer skills, cooking, dressmaking and financial education.
+Your helper will love the HOMEly feeling of the place, which is also a great place to make some new connections if your helper is new to the country.

 Whether your helper is a total novice in the kitchen, or already proving herself to be a bit of a Nigella, Expat Kitchen has cooking and baking courses suitable for all levels of ability.
 Courses range from one-off classes with a special focus (current classes include ‘packed lunch ideas’, ‘cooking with quinoa’ and ‘Saigon street food’) to full-on intermediate courses where your helper can really get to grips with cooking up a healthy, veritable feast.
 Watch out, Jamie Oliver et al!